patrickodacre/sdl2-odin-examples/render-dynamic-text/readme.md

 This is a fairly simple example -- things like word-wrapping and line breaks aren't handled.

+**If you haven't already read the guide on Rendering Static Text, please do so before reading this one.**

 ## Texture Map

 First, we create a `map` so we can lookup textures for numbers, letters, and other symbols.